SMerrony/emdee/DEVELOP.md

 ```

 There's no complementary function to kill a process spawned by the above function.

-?
-Maybe the `spawn_glib` Alire package would make life easier?

 ### PulseAudio Volume
 It seems a new virtual interface is created for every app that plays music, the master volume